2xic/tinyeth/README.md

   Currently added:
     - Runs a basic contract

-- [ ] Data structures like block, transactions, accounts, etc
+- [ ] Data structures like block, transactions, accounts, Merkle Patricia Trie, ethash(?), etc

-- [ ] Maybe even some basic network support
+- [ ] Network support (should be able to fetch a block)
+  - RLPx
+  - Wire protocol